CRAN version

 commit = "304bff91dc31ae28b227a8485bfa4f7bdc86d625"

 The ide parameter controls whether an integrated development environment (IDE) is included in the Nix environment, allowing users to interactively develop and run code within their editor of choice.
 When ide is specified, the project can be opened directly in the corresponding IDE, with all dependencies provided by the Nix environment.
+Most readers likely already have an IDE installed locally.
+Here we instead show how to open RStudio from the rix specification, which does not require RStudio to be installed on your system.
 For example, setting ide = "rstudio" installs a project-specific version of RStudio inside the Nix environment.
 This is required for RStudio because, unlike most other editors, it cannot attach to an external Nix shell unless it is itself installed via Nix.
-On macOS, RStudio is only available through Nix for R versions 4.4.3 or later (or environments dated 2025-02-28 or later); for earlier R versions, alternative editors must be used.
+On macOS, RStudio is only available through Nix for R versions 4.4.3 or later (or environments dated 2025-02-28 or later).
+For earlier R versions, alternative editors must be used.
 Other supported IDEs include Positron (ide = "positron"), Visual Studio Code (ide = "code"), and command-line interfaces such as Radian (ide = "radian").
-These tools may either be installed directly within the Nix environment using the ide parameter, or users may rely on an existing system installation by setting ide = "none" (or ide = "other") and configuring direnv to automatically load the Nix environment when the project directory is opened5.
+These tools are installed directly within the Nix environment using the ide parameter in this tutorial8.
 All IDEs installed via Nix are project-specific and do not interfere with system-wide installations.
-Detailed configuration instructions are provided in the {rix} documentation: https://docs.ropensci.org/rix/articles/configuring-ide.html

 The project_path parameter indicates where the default.nix file should be written (“.” denotes the current directory), while overwrite controls whether an existing file should be replaced.
 Adding to this, setting print = TRUE, which is another argument, displays the generated specification in the console for immediate verification (Rodrigues & Baumann, 2025).

 After defining the computational environment, the rix() function must be executed to generate the default.nix file.
-This can be done interactively by running rix() in an R console (Listing 2).
-The resulting default.nix file serves as the complete environment specification and contains all information required to recreate the project in a fully reproducible manner.
+This can be done interactively by running rix() (Listing 3).
+The file is written to the folder given in project_path, so you can confirm it succeeded by checking that this folder now contains default.nix.

 unpacking 'https://github.com/rstats-on-nix/nixpkgs/archive/2025-08-25.tar.gz'